ispras/dedoc/dedoc/pipeline/TENSORRT_INT8.md

 DAE 270–290 (6 table pages): **−7 % wall** (scales with table-page count), table-text F1 **0.58 vs 0.50** vs the Tesseract
 cell path.
 Opt out with `DEDOC_TABLE_CELL_OCR=tesseract`.
 Tesseract-engine / non-pipeline paths keep the in-stage cell OCR.

+## Follow-on: leaner pipeline workers (lazy imports)

+Every worker builds a `PdfImageReader`, but the per-page stages use only 7 of its components (`ocr`, `table_recognizer`, `metadata_extractor`, `binarizer`, `column_orientation_classifier`, `attachments_extractor`, `config`).
+Two eager imports loaded heavy deps a worker never uses:
+- **Tesseract** (`ocr_utils.py`): `import pytesseract` pulls pandas + PIL (~58 MB) at module load, but the hybrid engine recognizes page and table text with its own recognizer and never calls Tesseract (only the optional reading-order layout borrow uses `tesserocr`, already lazy).
+Deferred to the call sites.
+- **Post-read components** (`pdf_base_reader.py`): the linker / paragraph classifier / header-footer / notes / GOST
+  recognizer run only in the main-process post-read assembly, never in a worker.
+The paragraph classifier alone imports a pandas + sklearn feature chain.
+Made lazy `@property` — the worker's reader is ~44 MB leaner and loads no pandas;
+  the main process builds them on first access.
+CPU workers sit at ~0.2 GB RSS.

 ## Reproducing the numbers

 ```